ABC News to target millennials with social video partnership

 3 Min Read

-(Reuters) - Walt Disney Co's (DIS.N) ABC News launched a partnership on Tuesday with ATTN:, a video news site focused on younger audiences, to co-produce videos for social media including Facebook Inc's (FB.O) Instagram and for Twitter Inc (TWTR.N).
+July 25 (Reuters) - Walt Disney Co's ABC News on Tuesday launched a partnership with millennial-focused video news site ATTN: to co-produce videos for social media including Facebook Inc's Instagram and for Twitter Inc.

-The two will use ABC's footage and equipment to produce short-length stories appealing to both companies' audiences.
+The two will use ABC's footage and equipment to produce stories that appeal to both companies' audiences in a short-length format.

-Colby Smith, vice president of digital media at ABC Television Group, said the average age of viewers across ABC News' digital platforms ranged from 30 to 40 years old, while Segal said the median age of ATTN:'s viewers was mid-to-late 20s.
+Colby Smith, vice president of digital media at ABC Television Group, said the average age of viewers across ABC News' digital platforms ranged from 30 to 40, while Segal said the median age of ATTN:'s viewers was mid-to-late 20s.

 "One area where we've never homed in are big exclusives and interviews in our videos, and that's where Matthew and his team are going to focus," Smith said in an interview.